kylejray/kylejray.github.io/_posts/2023-06-21-mpi_tutorial.markdown

 ### unanswered questions

-After running this verson of the code, we can see some really interesting behavior in the timing.
+After running this version of the code, we can see some really interesting behavior in the timing.
 Here is a snippet of a simple 2 process game:

 {% highlight bash %}
  .00: rank 0 guessed 1 on guess 1; has 0 points